JaveriaIrfan686/Customer-Segmentation-Analysis-using-Python/README.md

        Customers in this cluster have high annual income but low spending scores, possibly representing frugal customers.
   * ## Cluster 5 (Center [26.3, 20.9]):
        Customers in this cluster have low annual income and low spending scores, likely representing budget-conscious shoppers.
+    # Performance
+      I checked the performance by using 2 methods that are:
+       ## Silhouette Score
+           Its score is 0.55, which generally considered a reasonable and acceptable score for clustering.
+This shows on average, the data points within each cluster are somewhat closer to each other than to data points in neighboring clusters.
+This suggests that the clusters have moderate cohesion (data points within clusters are similar) and separation (clusters are distinct from each other).
+      ## Davies-Bouldin Index (DBI)
+          Its score is 0.57, which indicates that my clusters are relatively well-separated and distinguishable.
+The fact that the index is significantly lower than 1 suggests that the clusters have a reasonable degree of separation.
+It demonstrates the ability to effectively analyze and structure our data.
+It suggests that we've captured meaningful relationships between data points while creating the clusters.